 pressured stretch of water at Itoshiro, Japan, a blending of traditional

 tenkara and tactical nymphing can yield tremendous benefits, and is not limited to the American upstarts.

 Worthing and Takahashi have clearly shown that tenkara anglers can draw upon the techniques employed by competition anglers.
-Freed from the constraints of the rules for international competition and using longer, more sensitive tenkara rods (including the TenkaraBum 36 and TenkaraBum 40), you can fish nymphs even more effectively than the competition anglers do.
+Freed from the constraints of the rules for international competition and using longer, more sensitive tenkara rods (Rob uses the TenkaraBum 40 when guiding and teaching Tactical Nymphing), you can fish nymphs even more effectively than the competition anglers do.

 I think they are definitely on to something - something that is really just starting to take hold among American tenkara anglers.
-It isn't tenkara as practiced in Japan, but it is done with tenkara rods.
+It isn't "tenkara," but it is done with tenkara rods.

 I think the TenkaraBum Tactical Nymphing sighter will have application well beyond tactical nymphing.
 The advantages of a stealthy line are applicable to fishing unweighted kebari as well as weighted nymphs.